ShineiArakawa/Simple-Object-Viewer/README.md

 ## Features

-- Load polygons from Wavefront obj file and STL file
+- Load polygons from Wavefront obj file, STL file, and other format files
-- Has pre-defined primitives (e.g. box, sphere, point cloud)
+- Has pre-defined primitives (e.g. box, sphere, point cloud, text box)
+- Save screen shots
+- Shadow mapping

 ## Dependency
 All these libraries are registered as submodules.